alvaropaco/mars-explorer/README.md

 ## Final considerations

-As a coding challenge this test required a logicall think to solve the main problem of exploration and orientation and proggramming skills with Objects, collections and iterations.
+As a coding challenge this test required a logicall think to solve the main problem of exploration and orientation and programming skills with Objects, collections and iterations.
 Was a good exercise for me =)